Author: Jarod Bona

 When you think about Sherman Act Section 1 antitrust cases (the ones involving conspiracies), you usually consider the question—often framed at the motion to dismiss stage as a Twombly inquiry—whether the defendants actually engaged in an antitrust conspiracy.

-But, sometimes, the question is whether the defendants are actually capable of conspiring together.
+But, sometimes, the question is whether the defendants are, in fact, capable of conspiring together.

 That isn’t a commentary on the intelligence or skills of any particular defendants, but a serious antitrust issue that can—in some instances—create complexity.

 So far I’ve been somewhat opaque, so let me illustrate.
 Let’s say you want to sue a corporation under the antitrust laws, but can’t find another entity they’ve conspired with so you can invoke Section 1 of the Sherman Act (which requires a conspiracy or agreement).
 How about this: You allege that the corporation conspired with its President, Vice-President, and Treasurer to violate the antitrust laws.
 Can you do that?

 Probably not.
 In the typical case, a corporation is not legally capable of conspiring with its own officers.
 The group is considered, for purposes of the antitrust laws, as a “single economic entity,” which is incapable of conspiring with itself.
 Of course, the situation is complicated if we aren’t talking about the typical corporate officers, but instead analyzing a case with a corporation and corporate agents (or in some cases, even employees) that are acting for their own self-interest and not as a true agent of the corporation.
 The question, often a complex one, will usually come down to whether there is sufficient separation of economic interests that the law can justify treating them as separate actors.